PlanterApp/planter_blog/content/posts/herbs-and-the-importance-of-knowing-botanical-names/index.md

 ### Learn the Botanical Names of Herbs

 With your vegetable and flower garden you are free to choose by color, size, or even by name.
 Who can resist a ‘Teddy Bear’ sunflower?
 A pumpkin named 'Warty Goblin' deserves a spot in the fall garden.
 With herbs, however, you need to have knowledge of specific varieties.
 In the case of the witch hazel shrub, *Hamamelis virginiana* is the preferred type for herbal use.
-Typically, cultivars like 'Jelena', do not have a history of traditional use.
+Not always, but usually cultivars, like 'Jelena', do not have a history of traditional use.
 Finding a good book on herbalism will help you learn which varieties are the ones you want to use.
 Another good reason to learn is because some herbalists and books will only refer to a plant by its botanical name.

 ### Safety First

 Many herbs have different species and each species can have different levels of the plant's active ingredients.
 All elderberries’ leaves, stems, roots, and seeds have some level of toxicity from the cyanogenic glycosides they have. *Sambucus racemosa*, or the red elderberry, has the highest levels of these compounds so it’s best to avoid it for herbal use.
 The black and blue elderberries, *Sambucus nigra*, *Sambucus canadensis*, and *Sambucus caerulea*, are preferred, as they have the least amount of cyanogenic glycosides, and with proper preparation, are the safest elderberries to use.

 ![Highlighting the botanical name of passionflower](passiflora.jpg)